bookingactivities/booking-activities/readme.txt

 * ★ Display your customer's bookings calendar and their bookings list with a shortcode
 * ★ Display events from multiple schedules and activities at once
 * ★ **One-click booking**: just pick the desired event on the calendar and click on "Book"!
-* *If you do not use WooCommerce, customers must be logged in to make a reservation*
+* *Customers must be logged in to make a reservation*
 * 100% responsive: looks great on mobiles, tablets and computers.

 **Online payments with WooCommerce**